polybdenum/polybdenum.github.io/_posts/2023-03-05-fixing-the-next-10-000-aliasing-bugs.md

 People often think that Rust is hard to learn due to its borrow checker and think "well, maybe you need a borrow checker if you want to write C++ correctly, but why do we need it for a Java/Python/Javascript competitor?"
 Why can't we just use a GC and throw off the dread borrow checker?

 This logic however, is precisely backwards.
-It is true that Rust is designed to replace C++, and that Rust has a borrow checker, and that the borrow checker is necessary in order to safely due to the kind of memory management people are used to in C++.
+It is true that Rust is designed to replace C++, and that Rust has a borrow checker, and that the borrow checker is necessary in order to safely perform the kind of memory management people are used to in C++.
 However, that doesn't mean that the borrow checker is only useful or necessary when doing C++, or that it isn't useful in a GC'ed language.
 Memory management is the _least_ interesting application of borrow checking.

 One of the goals of writing this post is to show how the logic of preventing common bugs inexorably leads to something that is at least vaguely similar to Rust's borrow checker (of course it doesn't have to be identical - there's still lots of room for improvement over Rust here!).
 In fact, _two of the three languages from the bug examples section have garbage collectors_.
 Far from removing the need for a borrow checker, GC merely removes some of the _hassle_ of using a borrow checker.